OWASP/raider/docs/api/user/operations.rst

 Failure
 +++++++

-Operation that will exit Raider and print the error message.
+Operation that will indicate that the FlowGraph has failed and stop running any further.
+Print the optional error message.

 .. code-block:: hylang